Green Shoots for New Americans

 - Run a Community Shared Agriculture (CSA) program in which all farmers participate to get more involved with the community and earn income.

-- Provide organically grown produce to Buffalo residents at little to no cost.
+- Provide naturally grown produce to Buffalo residents at little to no cost.

 - Assist farmers in following one of these four pathways: becoming a farm mentor, gaining employment on a farm, starting a farm business, or joining a local community garden.